giogokul13/DSA-Lectures/Linked List.md

         getSize() { return this.size } // get the size of List

-        // Adda new node at the begining prepend(value) { // add a new Node const node = new Node(value);
+        // Adda new node at the begining O(1) constant time prepend(value) { // add a new Node const node = new Node(value);
             if(this.isEmpty()){